polski.directory

 Intermediate

-• Literally "to float among the clouds."
-Means to daydream, to have one's head in the clouds — to be lost in fantasy rather than paying attention to reality.
+• Literally "to float among the clouds," this idiom means to daydream, to have one's head in the clouds, or to be lost in fantasy rather than paying attention to …

 Beginner